openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 When you enable the cohort feature for your course, discussion topics within units (added as discussion components) are by default divided by cohort.
-This means that each post that a student makes to these content-specific topics can only be read and responded to by members of the same cohort.
+This means that when a student in a cohort group creates a post on a content-specific topic, only members of that same cohort group can read and respond to the post.
 In contrast, any course-wide discussion topics that you set up for your course are by default unified.
-This means that all posts can be read, and responded to, by every student.
+This means that every student, regardless of their cohort group, can read and respond to all posts in course-wide discussions.
 You can configure your course-wide or content-specific topics so that some, or all, of the discussion topics at either level are divided by cohort or unified.
 See :ref:`Set up Discussions in Cohorted Courses`.

 This section also describes your options for :ref:`assigning students to cohort groups<Options for Assigning Students to Cohorts>`.
 When you enable the cohort